Department:School of Life Sciences

 Areas of Expertise: Animal and environmental biology

-Claudia, Course Leader for our BSc (Hons) Animal Behaviour, is experienced in social cognition and physiology, interested in the evolution of cooperation as well as costs and benefits of social behaviour.
+Claudia, is a behavioural ecologist experienced in social cognition and physiology, interested in the evolution of cooperation as well as costs and benefits of social behaviour.

 Claudia is chair of our Animal and Environmental Biology Group’s Research Ethics Committee and a member of the Faculty of Science and Technology’s Research Ethics Committee.